anvilresearch/connect-docs/server.md

 ### Logger

 Anvil Connect uses [bucker](https://github.com/nlf/bucker) for logging.
-Any valid configuration parameters for bucker can be included in the "logger" parameter.
+Any valid configuration parameters for bucker can be included in the "logger" parameter in your config file.
 For example:

 ```json
 {